Tatsuya-Nonogaki/export-ADData/README.md

   argument must be in DistinguishedName form like "DC=mydomain,DC=local" or "OU=sales,DC=mydomain,DC=local".
 This parameter is much preferable than its alternative -DNPrefix (below) for accuracy.
-  IMPORTANT: The Target base DN object must exist on the destination AD before import.
+  IMPORTANT: The target base DN object, e.g. OU, must exist on the destination AD prior to import.

 .PARAMETER DNPrefix
   (Alias -d) Alternative method to -DNPath, and mutually exclusive with it.